Unleashing Nature’s Fury: The Causes of Hurricanes

 Warm Ocean Water Hurricanes thrive on warm water with temperatures above 80°F (27°C).
 This provides the necessary energy for their development and intensification.

 Low Vertical Wind Shear Vertical wind shear, defined as the change in wind speed and direction with height, should be relatively low for a hurricane to form.
-This allows the storm system to maintain its structure and strengthen .
+This allows the storm system to maintain its structure and strengthen effectively.

 Moist Atmosphere A moist atmosphere is crucial for hurricane formation.
 High humidity levels provide ample moisture, which condenses to form clouds and releases latent heat, fueling the hurricane’s energy.